Solar hot water systems: Pros and Cons

 1. Every year until 2021, the Government decreased the rebate (STCs) for solar PV on the 31st of December while keeping the rebate for solar thermal consistent.
 However, from 2021 onward, the Federal Government chose to reduce the annual STCs for solar hot water as well.
 This reduction potentially diminishes the financial incentive for homeowners to opt for solar hot water systems.

-2. Roof space is becoming very valuable, with the emergence of solar electric PV as the dominant home renewable technology.
-Therefore the solar hot water collectors take up valuable roof space, that could be occupied by electric solar panels.
+2. Roof space is becoming extremely valuable, with the emergence of solar electric PV as the dominant home renewable technology.
+Therefore the solar collectors take up valuable roof space, that could be occupied by electric solar panels.
 The competition for roof space highlights the burgeoning dilemma homeowners face in choosing between solar hot water and solar PV technologies.

 4. The initial purchase cost of a solar hot water unit exceeds $4000, which challenges its perceived financial advantage.
 If you connect the system to a booster, it will increase the electricity costs, particularly during winter and on rainy/overcast days when the solar hot water collectors can’t produce enough hot water.